Rafael23082/jobrocket-job-board-app/README.md

 - Recruiter dashboard with insights.

 ### System features
-- Secure authentication with access and refresh tokens.
+- Secure authentication with access and refresh tokens using JWT and cookies.
 - Auto login and logout handling.

 ## Installation and configuration